saratoga8/motion_notifier/README.md

 ## Requirements:
-- Motion detecting
+- Get detections from a detection framework
 - Save detections in pictures and videos
 - Send notification to different messengers or email
+- Control sessions via messenger

 ## Terms:
 - detections framework - datecting motions program